The Benefits of Switching to a Non-Insulin Injectable

 Your liver produces glucose, but you don’t need it after your meals.
 These non-insulin injectables stop your liver from making it when you don’t need it.

 These non-insulin injectables restore the release of your body’s insulin in the first 10 minutes after you eat carbohydrates.
-When you have type 2 diabetes you generally lose this first-phase insulin response that you had before you got diabetes.
+When you have type 2 diabetes, you generally lose the first-phase insulin response that you had before you got diabetes.

 These new diabetes drugs slow the digestion of your food.
 This allows the natural secretion of your body’s insulin and the delivery of the nutrients you eat to occur closer together.
 In turn, this leads to lower blood glucose levels after you eat.

 They work on your central nervous system too.
 This reduces your appetite so you eat less.
-This means that unlike the other drugs for diabetes you can lose weight when you take one of these non-insulin injectables.
-My BMI went from 39.5 to 21.7 in less than two years.
+This means that unlike the other drugs for diabetes, you can lose weight when you take one of these non-insulin injectables.
+My body mass index went from 39.5 to 21.7 in less than two years.
 Insulin, all of the sulfonylureas, and several other diabetes drugs generally lead to weight gain and the others are weight neutral.

 When you have type 2 diabetes, the beta cells that you have in your pancreas don’t make enough insulin to control your blood glucose.
 Animal studies indicate that these non-insulin injectables can reverse your diabetes by stimulating the birth of new beta cells, make more beta cells develop, and increase their mass.
 Test tube experiments indicate that they can prevent or slow the death of beta cells.